alidehkhodaei/kotlin-cheat-sheet/README.md

 ### Getters and setters <a name="getters-and-setters" ></a>

 Getter and setter in Kotlin are accessors used to retrieve and modify the value of a variable, respectively.
+The initializer, getter, and setter are optional.

 ```kotlin
 class Person {